thm-projects/arsnova-lms-connector/README.md

 LMS Connector acts as a proxy to Learning Management Systems and provides course membership data under a unified API.
 This API can be consumed by ARSnova Backend to allow the creation of sessions linked to LMS courses.
-The LMS membership data is retrieved either directly from the database or via an API provided by the LMS.
+The LMS membership data is retrieved either directly from the database provided by the LMS.
 Only limited read access to the LMS's data is required.

 ## Compatibility